 GMB and reputation management is an ever-evolving tool in your marketing strategy.
 To make sure GMB is working as best as possible for you, pay attention to your map rankings and investigate any major changes.
 Even if you don’t experience any changes, it’s still good practice to check for spam often.

-If you’re concerned about your GMB performance or want assistance in spam monitoring, contact Fruition.
-Our SEO experts excel at optimizing local GMB listings, reputation management, and spam monitoring.
+If you’re concerned about your Google map rankings or want assistance in spam monitoring, contact Fruition.
+Our local map SEO experts excel at optimizing local listings, reputation management, and spam monitoring.
 If we do find a case of spam, we’ll help you through the redressal process to get your business back on top.